We have a strong legal vision.

 Jason graduated from Brigham Young University in 2009 with a Bachelor of Arts in International Relations and graduated cum laude from Gonzaga University School of Law in 2013.
 While in law school he served as the President of the Hispanic Law Caucus and as an Associate Editor on the Law Review.
 His article, Michigan v.
 Bryant: The Ghost of Roberts and the Return of Reliability, was published in the Gonzaga Law Review in 2011.

 Before entering private practice Jason worked as a legal intern at the Spokane County Public Defender's Office and the Northwest Immigrant Rights Project in Washington.
-Since entering private practice Jason has worked as a public defender in the Clearfield Justice Court, Roy Justice Court, Ogden 2nd District Court, and the Weber County Drug Court.
+Since entering private practice Jason has worked as a public defender in the Clearfield Justice Court, Roy Justice Court, Ogden 2nd District Court, Weber County Drug Court, and Weber County DUI Court.

 Jason is a member of the Weber County Bar Association, the Utah Association of Criminal Defense Lawyers, the National Association of Drug Court Professionals, and the American Immigration Lawyers Association.
 Jason is fluent in Spanish.